GregorR/style/STYLE.md

 they actively hinder clarity for no reason:

-1. **~~Never write “s's”.~~** It's fine and correct to use “s's” so long as that is how you would say it, such as “Charles's Friend”.
+1. **~~Never write “s's”.~~** It's fine and correct to use “s's” so long as that is how you would say it, such as “Charles's friend”.
+When not pronounced, “s' ” is correct.
+Genitive (possessive) plurals are extremely inconsistent in common usage, and prescriptivism is a valid substitute when common usage isn't consistent, so it's “greengrocers' apostrophe”, not “greengrocers's apostrophe”.
+“Greengrocer's apostrophe” can also be correct, but is just genitive, not plural.

 2. **~~Whom.~~** Some pronouns have the same form as subjects and objects.
 Some don't.
 Nowadays, “who” does.
+Note that I actually do use “whom” in most circumstances, so I'm a hypocrite.

    “Whomever” is a revolting word which, like any other vulgarity, has no place in polite speech or writing.
-Note that I actually do use “whom” in most circumstances, so I'm a hypocrite.

 3. **~~Less vs. fewer.~~** I have less than three eggs.
 I have fewer than three eggs.
 Use “fewer” if that's how you would have said it, but don't use it to